madprops/airc/README.md

 The initial message is a random thought.

 A subject can be used with: `Bob, what is your favorite song? @Ray`.

 ---

+## Think <a name="think"></a>

+Similar to Talk but the bot talks to itself.

+The way the messages are formatted is different.

+The bot doesn't mention itself.

+But it knows it's thinking because of invisible markers at the end of the message.

+---